udit-uniyal/accuknox-sast/README.md

-# AccuKnox SAST Scan GitHub Action
+# AccuKnox SAST GitHub Action

 ## Learn More

 - [About Accuknox](https://www.accuknox.com/)

 **Description**
-This GitHub Action runs a Static Application Security Testing (SAST) scan using SonarQube, then uploads the generated report to the AccuKnox CSPM panel.
+This GitHub Action runs a Static Application Security Testing (SAST) using SonarQube, then uploads the generated report to the AccuKnox CSPM panel.
 The action can be configured with specific inputs to integrate seamlessly with your DevSecOps pipeline.

 ## Usage